diogomsilvaa/SIRS-StarDrive/VM-RouterFront/README.md

 Create a machine with ubuntu server.

 In ORACLE go to setting->network and then:
-1. In adapter 1 make sure it´s attached to host-only addapter and generate new MAC address
+1. In adapter 1 make sure it´s attached to internal network with the name clients, generate new MAC address and set promiscuous mode to allow all
 2. In adapter 2 make sure it´s attached to internal network with the name front, generate new MAC address and set promiscuous mode to allow all
 3. In adapter 3 make sure it´s attached to internal network with the name auth, generate new MAC address and set promiscuous mode to allow all